Archive for the ‘Projects’ category

 Internet Explorer can’t style elements that aren’t bog-standard HTML.
 Unless you use “document.createElement(‘elemName’)” on them first.
 Ridiculous.

 There are quite a few CSS minifiers out there, which can bring the raw size of your CSS files down substantially.
-Very few of them, however, will also optimise your CSS for gzip compression.
+There are, however, significant gains to be made if the CSS is minified so that it gzips better.
 To that end, I’ve written a small Java application that will read in a CSS file and output its contents to stdout or another file in a format that’s optimised for gzipping.

 The problem

-A file will be most compressed when there are many recurring strings in the file.
+A gzipped file will be stored most efficiently when there are many recurring strings in the file.
 This means that when writing CSS files, this code:

 border: solid red 1px;